 We are lucky to live in a city where fantastic local produce is readily available, and game is no exception.
 Game season is well under way with venison in stores since September and grouse, pigeon and pheasant available from next week.
 People can often be intimidated by game.
 But it can be treated like any other meat.
 You can roast, pan-fry or braise it, just watch out for the shot!
 With such an abundance of options on our doorstep it would be a shame not to avail of this great resource.
 Dublin.ie visited some of the best places to buy game in Dublin to see what’s on offer, so that come next week you will be well equipped to cook a hearty, seasonal and local meal.

+Do the vaults really contain the restless spirits of the dead?
 St. Michan’s Church is situated behind Dublin’s Four Courts on Church Street.
 It was originally founded in 1095 and is the oldest parish church on the north side of Dublin.
 The church was rebuilt in 1685 and contains a large pipe organ which Handel is said to have played during the first ever performance of his ‘Messiah’.
 The church is still a fully functioning church with mass every second Sunday.
 The interior is little changed since Victorian times but what lies beneath is even more fascinating.
-Under the church, through large metal chained doors and down a narrow stone stairway, are burial vaults containing the mummified remains of many of Dublin’s most influential 1
+Under the church, through large metal chained doors and down a narrow stone stairway, are burial vaults con

 LINGO Festival is almost upon us.
 The spoken word festival will see some of the best artists from around the country take to stages across the capital.
 We briefly caught up with two performers, Alicia Byrne Keane and Özgecan Kesici.
 Both are fixtures of the local scene.
 Spoken Word, for the uninitiated, is essentially performance poetry.
 Most of it has a beat, but that’s not a rule.
 Some of it has music, but some doesn’t.
 Alicia Byrne Keane is performing for the second time at LINGO this year.
 We ask her who she’d pick out for us to see this year?
 “Kate Tempest”.
 That was quick.
 A nineteen-year-old Alicia first saw Tempest in